AmberELEC/website/docs/Menus.md

 - Smooth Games
 - Show Retroarch Fps
 - Enable Game Splash
 - Enable Max Performance - Forces the system to always run at full clockspeed.
-This can drain the battery very quickly, and should never be set globally.
+This can drain the battery very quickly, and should never be set globally
 - Rewind - Enable rewind for compatible systems.
-This can cause serious performance problems, and should be enabled as needed on a per system or game basis.
+This can cause serious performance problems, and should be enabled as needed on a per system or game basis
 - Auto Save/Load
 - Shaders Set
 - Integer Scale (for most handhelds)